 How do I know when it’s finished?

-I find it useful to remember that a painting is never really finished, sometimes you just have to choose when to stop.
+I find it helpful to remember that a painting is never really finished because we are always learning.
+Sometimes you just have to choose when to stop, unless you have a very definite goal to judge it against.

-Some artists “just know” when it’s finished, while others will ask for feedback.
-Some feel they’ve never finished anything.
+Some artists “just know” when it’s finished, some will ask for feedback.
+Others feel they’ve never finished anything.
 It’s very personal and only you can decide if it’s done.
-If you struggle, try the checklist method to see if that helps you.
+Having a goal for your painting does help with this, even if its just the mood of the painting.

 What do I need to paint in layers?

 Acrylic paint is readily available but I want to add that using other media in the layers is something I love to do.
-Try water soluble crayons, ink, paint pens or even collage to add interesting marks to the layers.
+Try water soluble crayons such a Neocolor II, ink or paint pens to add interesting marks to the layers.
+(It’s good practice to check for lightfastness.)

 Painting in layers with acrylic is great if you love to experiment and explore paint effects and “happy accidents”.
 I’d recommend anyone at any level to try it.